yuhaoyann/businesscard-api/README.md

 - Make a `GET` request to `/api/debug/reset` with `curl http://localhost:8001/api/debug/reset`.
 - Use the browser to navigate to `http://localhost:8001/api/debug/reset`.

-The `development` data is random.
-Each time we seed we expect to see different appointments.

 ## Run The Server

 Running the server normally